aapupu/ImmunoRankAge/README.md

 - pandas == 1.3.5
 - pytorch-tabnet == 4.0

-**Note : This model, operating in both CPU and GPU modes, quickly predicts over 200 samples in less than 10 seconds.
+**Note : This model, operating in both CPU and GPU modes, quickly predicts 200 samples in less than 10 seconds.
 If cuda is available, GPU modes will be run automatically.**